jessepav/lacygoill-wiki-backup/keyboard/layout.md

 ---

-Yes,  `set-keymap` affects  the  X11 layout,  and  `set-x11-keymap` affects  the console layout.
+Yes,  `set-keymap` affects  the  X11 layout,  and  `set-x11-keymap` affects  the virtual console layout.

 ---

 Bug:

-If you  use `set-x11-keymap`,  you'll need  to reboot the  OS twice  (instead of once) before the console layout is set up.
+If you  use `set-x11-keymap`,  you'll need  to reboot the  OS twice  (instead of once) before the virtual console layout is set up.

 ## How to set it for X11 only?